pennersr/django-allauth/README.rst

 ACCOUNT_EMAIL_AUTHENTICATION (=False)
   Login by e-mail address, not username

+ACCOUNT_SIGNUP_FORM_CLASS (=None)
+  A string pointing to a custom form class
+  (e.g. 'myapp.forms.SignupForm') that is used during signup to ask the user for additional input (e.g. newsletter signup, birth date).
+This class should implement a 'save' method, accepting the newly signed up user as its only parameter.

 ACCOUNT_SIGNUP_PASSWORD_VERIFICATION (=True)
   When signing up, let the user type in his password twice to avoid typ-o's.